lukrycyfa/product-survey-dapp/README.md

 ```

 - **Note**
-    - After the deployment do cross check the canister's i.d's in the URL's against the identity canisterId on the Url in `utils/auth.js`, the baseUrl canisterId in `utils/survey.js` and the caniterId in `utils/caniterFactory.js`.
-If there are any diffrences, do update them to reflect recent changes and deploy again.
+    - After the deployment do cross check the canister's i.d's in the URL's against the  IDENTITY_PROVIDER canisterId on the Url in `utils/auth.js`, the baseUrl canisterId in `utils/survey.js` and the caniterId in `utils/caniterFactory.js`.
+If there are any differences, do update them to reflect recent changes and deploy again.

-- These url's would be provided to access the canisters after deployment
+- These url's would be provided to access the canisters after deployment.
 ```bash
 URLs:
   Frontend canister via browser